stpeterinchains/stpeterinchains.github.io/README.md

 The **Date** field specifies the full calendar date (e.g., June 21, 2020) of the bulletin, typically identifying a Sunday.
 No specific format is defined for how dates are written, but one should be adopted and applied consistently.

 Both the **Title** and **Subtitle** fields are single-line text values.
 Note that single-line text fields do not support Markdown.
-It is recommended to entitle bulletins by the ordinal of a given Sunday within a season of the liturgical year, as in *Fourth Sunday in Lent* or *Eighth Sunday of Easter*.
-Use the subtitle for solemnities, when applicable, as in *Feast of Corpus Christi* or *Feast of Pentecost*.
+It is recommended to entitle bulletins with the ordinal within the respective season of the liturgical year, as in *Fourth Sunday in Lent* or *Eighth Sunday of Easter*, and use the subtitle for the solemnity when one occurs, as in *Feast of Corpus Christi* or *Feast of Pentecost*.
+Alternatively, write the solemnity as the title where the ordinal and season are not specified, and omit the subtitle.

 The top-level **Link** field specifies the absolute URL of the bulletin resource.
 This is typically a PDF stored on Google Drive.
 Care should be taken to get a shareable link from Google Drive, as in the form shown in the examples below.